JMaggie/CX4640-Final-Project/README.md

 Time-stepping methods, also known as time integration methods or time-marching methods, are numerical techniques used to solve ordinary differential equations (ODEs) or partial differential equations (PDEs) that model dynamic systems evolving over time.
 These methods discretize the time domain into a sequence of time steps, updating the solution at each time step based on the information from the previous steps.
 Some of these methods include Euler's Method, Runge-Kutta Methods, Symplectic Methods, Leap-Frog Method, and Crank-Nicolson Method

 ## Explicit vs Implicit
-Explicity and Implicit methods are the most common

 ## Euler's Method
 Euler's method is the most common explicit method of evaluating ODEs [1].
 Euler's method is first order [1].
 A method is considered a "first-order method" if its rate of convergence or accuracy is proportional to the size of the discretization parameter raised to the first power.
 The order of a method is an indicator of how quickly the numerically computed solution approaches the true solution as the step size decreases.
 Euler's method is an s-step method, which is convergent [3].
 In a convergent method, the numerically computed solution approaches the true solution as the step size approaches 0 [1].
 A convergent method is consistent and stable [3].